tjhorner/tetris-gamepad/README.md

 ### Operating Modes

-There are a few modes planned for the gamepad firmware:

-- [x] Bluetooth gamepad
-- [x] Bluetooth keyboard
-- [ ] Switch Pro Controller emulation

-I'm not currently planning on adding wired support, since that would require either separate hardware or modifying the bootloader.

 The mode you are currently in will be indicated by how many times the startup animation loops (one cycle of the startup animation is all the LEDs turning on in order, then turning off).

 - 1 time: gamepad mode